 - 7.1 It is important to note that the LOC is solely responsible for the budget of an ICC.
 Although the EC will contribute advice about costs, and there are significant fixed costs as outlined in this section, all risk and profit/loss is due to the LOC.
-A preliminary budget should be prepared as soon as possible. - 7.2 Since 1980, ICCs have attracted 500 1500 delegates and 80 200 accompanying persons.
+A preliminary budget should be prepared as soon as possible. - 7.2 Since 1980, ICCs have attracted 500-1500 delegates and 80-200 accompanying persons.
 These figures should be carefully considered when break-even budgets are prepared. - 7.3 It is usually expected that a discount on the registration fee is available for bonafide students, for retired people, for those who are registering for a period less than the full conference, and for accompanying persons.
 The LOC is entitled to categorise (and ask for proof of category) in the registration form; and it may also wish to give preferential rates to attendees from developing countries.
 The category 'accompanying persons' must be restricted to those who are not attending any part of the scientific programme.
-The accreditation of those who primarily serve in booths in the technical trade show must also be considered. - 7.4 The following items should be included in the budget:

-Major costs associated with an ICC include Hire of the conference venue; charges made by any professional conference company used; printing costs for a wide range of documents associated with the conference; interpretation services with simultaneous translation service; hire of equipment and materials for the technical trade show, registration and payment areas, and management systems used; other online systems for pre-conference management; costs of supplying a wireless LAN or 'internet café' facility for delegates; panels, display, and security for other exhibitions; signage; promotional efforts including website design, travel made by LOC representatives to promote the ICC; dispatch of publicity material and materials for exhibitions etc.; possible costs of personnel for setting up, administering, managing, purchasing, catering, cleaning and liaising; costs associated with opening and closing ceremonies and other entertainment.
+The accreditation of those who primarily serve in booths in the Technical Exhibition must also be considered. - 7.4 The following items should be included in the budget: Major costs associated with an ICC include Hire of the conference venue; charges made by any professional conference company used; printing costs for a wide range of documents associated with the conference; interpretation services with simultaneous translation service; hire of equipment and materials for the Technical Exhibition, registration and payment areas, and management systems used; other online systems for pre-conference management; costs of supplying a wifi facility for delegates; panels, display, and security for other exhibitions; signage; promotional efforts including website design, travel made by LOC representatives to promote the ICC; dispatch of publicity material and materials for exhibitions etc.; possible costs of personnel for setting up, administering, managing, purchasing, catering, cleaning and liaising; costs associated with opening and closing ceremonies and other entertainment.
 In addition, ICA expect the following costs related to their participation to be covered locally:

-- a) Local costs of visits by EC members as indicated in Sections 3.4, 3.6 and 3.7. - b) Full accommodation costs for the period of the ICC for the President and the Secretary General & Treasurer. - c) Two nights accommodation during the period of the ICC for each Vice-President and immediate Past President. - d) Free registration at the ICC for each member of the EC. - e) ICA will contribute the costs of registration for the President or one other representative of each member of the Joint Board of Geospatial Information Societies, i.e. FIG, ISPRS, IAG, IGU, IHO, ISCGM, GSDI, IEEE-GRSS and IMTA, but other possible guests may be invited by the LOC. - f) Keynote speakers should be offered a complimentary registration fee. - g) A lunch for those past EC members and their partners that are attending the ICC. - h) A 2% levy on the total amount paid as registration fees to be claimed by ICA, as a contribution to the Solidarity Fund.
+- a) Local costs of visits by EC members as indicated in Sections 3.4, 3.6 and 3.7. - b) Full accommodation costs for the period of the ICC for the President and the Secretary General & Treasurer. - c) Two nights accommodation during the period of the ICC for each Vice-President and immediate Past President. - d) Free registration at the ICC for each member of the EC and every former ICA Presidents (including the participation of Gala dinner). - e) ICA will contribute the costs of registration for the President or one other representative of each member of the Joint Board of Geospatial Information Societies, i.e. FIG, ISPRS, IAG, IGU, IHO, ISCGM, GSDI, IEEE-GRSS and IMTA, but other possible guests may be invited by the LOC. - f) Keynote speakers should be offered a complimentary registration fee. - g) A lunch for those past EC members and their partners that are attending the ICC. - h) A 2% levy on the total amount paid as registration fees to be claimed by ICA.
+The levy should be transferred to the ICA in three months after the last day of the conference..